iamciera/SOMexample/README.md

 Running Code
 -------------

-To run examples, please download all files and keep files in the same folders they were downloaded in from the [Github Repository page](https://github.com/iamciera/SOMexample).
+To run examples, please download all files from [Github Repository page](https://github.com/iamciera/SOMexample) and keep files in the same folders they were downloaded in.
+Open .Rmd files in Rstudio and set working directory to directory in which code was opened in `.r`.
+(Session > Set Working Directory > To Source File Location)

-New to Githb?: There is a green button that says "clone or download", there is a "download" zip file option here.
+**New to Github?**: There is a green button that says "clone or download", there is a "download" zip file option here.

-Directory Structure
+Directory Structure of Repository
 ---------------------

 data: Data need to run tutorials.
 Including output, input, and required data for further analysis after running SOMs.